Battle of Cape Passaro: Guevara's arrival and retreat

 In almost total darkness, Gaztañeta's San Felipe struck her colours.
-Baltasar de Guevara, in San Luis with another ship of line, came in sight of the Spanish flagship, which had been alerted by the gunfire.
+De Guevara, with San Luis and another ship of line, came in sight of the Spanish flagship, which had been alerted by the gunfire.
 Guevara's two ships bore down windward of them and exchanged a broadside with Byng's Barfleur.
 Told that San Felipe had surrendered, Guevara charged upon the wind and committed himself to collect the few Spanish ships still fighting on.
-The frigate Perla under Captain Gabriel Alderete, was relieved and allowed to escape from the three British ships.
-Together with another frigate, San Juan el Chicho, they left the battle, and headed towards Malta.
+The ship of the line Perla de España under Captain Gabriel de Alderete, was relieved and allowed to escape from the three British ships.
+Together with the frigate San Juan Menor, she left the battle, and headed towards Malta.
 Byng pursued them for some time, but given the fading light and low wind, he decided to stay with his fleet.
-George Cammock, convinced of the defeat, set sail to the Venetian island of Corfu with his flagship San Fernando and a frigate.
+Camocke, convinced of the defeat, set sail to the Venetian island of Corfu with his flagship San Fernando and a frigate.

-Francisco Grimau's seven galleys, taking advantage of favourable winds, retired to Palermo.
-The ships which managed to escape were, besides the galleys, four ships of the line, nine frigates, a bomb galley, and one of Pintado's ships.
+Francisco Grimau's galleys, taking advantage of favourable winds, escaped to Palermo.
+The Spanish ships which managed to escape were, besides the seven galleys, five ships of the line and six frigates.
 The 64-gun Santa Isabel, under Captain Andrea Reggio, was pursued all through the night and surrendered the next morning to Rear Admiral George Delaval.
 The British, in contrast, sustained trifling damage with no more than 500 killed or wounded all told.
 Of Byng's fleet, the ship which suffered the most damage was Grafton; but she had engaged and disabled several Spanish vessels.
 The necessary repairs of the Royal Navy ships, mostly in the rigging, and those relating to prizes taken, were done over the following days.
 On 18 August Byng received a letter from Captain Walton: